lfricken/oni-mods/Mods/RocketOverhaul.md

 ![rocket efficiency graph](/images/rocket_distance.png "The red line is the rocket with your mom on it.")

 ## New Equation
-Notice the _best_ rocket depends on how far you plan to go.
+Notice the _best_ rocket depends on how much you want to invest.

 ![new rocket efficiency graph](/images/new_equation.png "Just kidding about the rocket with your mom on it.
 That rocket was never built due to budget concerns.")